Opioid Addiction Treatment and Rehab Centers Near Me

-What is an Opioid Addiction?
+What is Opioid Addiction?

-Opioid Use Disorder Symptoms
+Signs and Symptoms of an Opioid Use Disorder

 - Development of opioid tolerance, where more opioids are needed to achieve the desired effect.

 - Experiencing signs of opioid withdrawal when opioid use is suddenly stopped or the amount usually taken has been reduced.

 Additional signs and symptoms of potentially problematic opioid use include:8